UmeshWagharalkar/LandingClubCaseStudy/README.md

 * [Correlation Matrix - Quantitative Variables](#Correlation)
 * [Bivariate Analysis](#By-Charts)
 * [Multivariate Analysis - Pair Plots](#Multivatiate)

-## General Information
-- In this case study, apart from applying the techniques of EDA, it will also develop a basic understanding of risk analytics in banking and financial services and understand how data is used to minimise the risk of losing money while lending to customers.
-- Consumer finance company which specialises in lending various types of loans to urban customers.
-When the company receives a loan application, the company has to make a decision for loan approval based on the applicant’s profile?
-- The aim of this case study is to find out the defaulters and non defaulters?
-- Landing Club data is used for this analysis

 ## Conclusions
 - Most of the loans taken for debt consolidation(47%) and Credit card bill payment